indigo-dc/cdmi-s3-qos/README-IT.md

 curl -s -X GET http://restadmin:restadmin@localhost:8080/cdmi_capabilities/dataobject/DataobjectProfile3 | python -mjson.tool
 ```

-Still having in mind that values of objectID and parentID attributes can differ, the output of this command should be like this:
+Still having in mind that values of "objectID" and "parentID" attributes can differ, the output of this command should be like this:

 ```
 {